MicrosoftDocs/fabric-docs/docs/security/security-lockbox.md

 * The scope of the resource

-* Whether the requester is an isolated identity or using multi-factor authentication
+* Whether the requester is an isolated identity or using multifactor authentication

 * Permissions levels